rustacean-station/rustacean-station.org/_episodes/interviews/2023-06-16-kwindla-hultman-kramer.md

 - [@37:20] - Daily's automated testing processes
 - [@42:24] - Daily's network simulation layer in their testing process
 - [@44:00] - The use of Rust in implementing network simulation for testing purposes
-- [@49:15] - Using WebAssembly alongside native code in an application, and the potential obstacles to consider.
+- [@49:15] - Using WebAssembly alongside native code in an application, and the potential obstacles to consider
 - [@50:52] - Crates that are being used by Daily
 - [@52:44] - What would differentiate Daily compared to other solutions?
 - [@55:48] - Daily vs Zoom